aksh-sood/terraform-modules/kubernetes/README.md

 ##### [Config Server](./kubernetes/module/cloudflare)

 This module uses the `baton-namespace` module from [commons](../commons/kubernetes/baton-namespace/) to dpeloy config server in `config-server` namespace.
 It contains the secrets required for configuring different services.
-As prerequisite an AWS secret must be provided that ocontains the SSH key to fetch config-repo from SCM .
+As prerequisite an AWS secret must be provided that contains the SSH key to fetch config-repo from SCM .
 The configuratin of config-server is stored as a local variable and not expsed outside as it is sensitive and will rarely change.

+Config server only supports SSH keys of type **RSA**, please refer this [documentation](https://docs.spring.io/spring-cloud-config/docs/current/reference/html/#_authentication) for more information.
+Use the following command to generate the key `ssh-keygen -m PEM -t rsa -b 4096 -f ~/config_server_deploy_key.rsa`.
+Follow this [link](https://support.atlassian.com/bitbucket-cloud/docs/set-up-personal-ssh-keys-on-linux/#Provide-Bitbucket-Cloud-with-your-public-key) for steps to whitelist the SSH key on BitBucket

 ##### [Jaeger](./kubernetes/module/jaeger)